AlexDHuynh27/ThreeTrios/src/cs3500/threetrios/README.txt

     -   Changes the way strategies are implemented.
 Instead of an AI player having all the strategies, each strategy is now its own class, implementing the ThreeTriosStrategy interface.
-    -   Changed the model to have listeners, in order for the controller to know when the model is updated.
-And update the listeners whenever battle and playToGrid is called.
-    -   Changed methods that returned ThreeTriosCard to the return Card instead, for generalization and future proofing.
-    -   Added the ability for HandPanel, GridPanel, IView, and ThreeTriosGraphicsView to addFeatures for the controller features interface